 "The hoary man of war had no cause to exult in the clash of blades; he was shorn of his kinsmen, deprived of friends, on the meeting place of peoples, cut off in strife, and left his son on the place of slaughter, mangled by wounds, young in battle.
 The grey-haired warrior, old crafty one, had no cause to boast"

 The King remodelled the Church in Scotland along more Gaelic lines, bringing the practices of the Pictish church in line with those of the Scots.
 He and Cellach, Bishop of St. Andrews, called the Synod of Scone which met in 906.

-Seven years later the Chronicle of the Kings of Alba records:- (Malcolm I) plundered the English as far as the river Tees, and he seized a multitude of people and many herds of cattle: and the Scots called this the raid of Albidosorum, that is, Nainndisi.
-But others say that Constantine made this raid, asking of the king, Malcolm, that the kingship should be given to him for a week's time, so that he could visit the English.
-In fact, it was Malcolm who made the raid, but Constantine incited him, as I have said.
+Seven years later the Chronicle of the Kings of Alba records:- (Malcolm I) plundered the English as far as the River Tees, and he seized a multitude of people and many herds of cattle: and the Scots called this the raid of Albidosorum, that is, Nainndisi.
+But others say that Constantine made this raid, asking of the king, Malcolm, that the kingship should be given to him for a week so that he could visit the English.
+It was Malcolm who made the raid, but Constantine incited him, as I have said.

 He eventually was to become the Abbot of St. Andrew's and died there in 952.
-He is believed to have been buried at Maidenstone in Aberdeenshire.
-His son Indulf became King of Scotland on the death of Malcolm I.
+He is believed to have been buried at Maidstone in Aberdeenshire.
+His son Indulf became King of Scotland after the death of Malcolm I.